LTUC/amman-dotnet-401d2/Curriculum/Class36/lab/README.md

 Write tests for your services against your database.
 Make sure the basic CRUD operations are possible.

 You do not need to test the Identity components.
-Only the CRUD operations on the Product and Basket.
+Only the CRUD operations on the Product and Cart

 Don't forget about the getters and setters.

-Keep your tests clean, only 1 Assert per test
+## To Submit this Assignment
+Your whole workflow will live in Azure Dev Ops.
+Use this tool to store your project repository code, user stories, and general overall workflow.

+Your team will be evaluated and graded at the end of every sprint for the individual milestones and overall presentation of the sprint/project.
+Each day the previous day's milestones build off each other as the project progresses.
+Stay on top of your work, **Communicate**, and work together.